 However, if you're like many people, you see the military as something to pursue for a few years and not the rest of your life.
 When you're done serving, you can use your military experience to find a valuable career elsewhere-and you'll have many options.
-As long as you have the proper paperwork to prove your history of military service (like a DD 214 in the United States), you'll likely be able to find a path forward as a police officer, a security agent, or a professional in line with your area of specialty in the military.
+As long as you have the proper paperwork to prove your history of military service, you'll likely be able to find a path forward as a police officer, a security agent, or a professional in line with your area of specialty in the military.

 In many countries, serving in the military is also a useful way to guarantee your citizenship for that country and gain access to many resources.
 For example, if you serve in the military in Russia, you'll be able to join a state university, and in the future, you can serve in certain governmental and official Russian organization.

 Other countries offer special incentives for serving in the military; for example, you may be able to attend university for free, or inexpensively, when you've completed your tour of duty.

 In the military, you'll undergo a number of types of training, including basic training that equips you with the skills and discipline necessary to succeed in all areas.
 You'll also undergo more specialized forms of training, which vary depending on the branch in which you're serving and the career you're forging for yourself.